ccollicutt/labinski/README.md

 The Labinski
 ============

-The Labinski is a virtual computer lab that runs on top of OpenStack using the python novaclient.
+The Labinski is a virtual computer lab that runs on top of [OpenStack][http://www.openstack.org] using the python novaclient.

 The Name
 --------

-Labinski means "lab in sky", ie. a virtual computer lab in the "cloud.""
+Labinski means "lab in sky", ie. a virtual computer lab in the "cloud", where the cloud could be whatever you define it as. :)

 Requirements
 ------------

-* An OpenStack cloud (can be run inside a vm with devstack)
+* An OpenStack cloud (can be run inside a vm with [devstack](http://www.devstack.org))
 * A database that is supported by SQLAlchemy
 * python
     * Novaclient